arcsector/asana2trello/README.md

 This was intended for me to move all my boards from Asana to Trello, and as such, it does just that.
 Specify your board name, API Key/Secret, and PAT and you'll be on your way!

 Note that I have not tested this on List type boards in Asana, only card boards, so YMMV with Lists.
+Make sure the [requirements](requirements.txt) are installed before running.

 ## Usage